-Sad to say, North Tyneside's pods will not be coming this year to the Whitley Bay promenade, and so we are now looking for assistance getting a temporary site cleared and ‘habitable’ near to the Rendezvous Cafe at Whitley Bay for this summer season.
+Sad to say, North Tyneside's pods will not be coming this year to the Whitley Bay promenade, and so we are hopeful about getting some temporary storage at Whitely Bay soon.
 Any help greatly appreciated.

 And we were interviewed on the Sue Sweeney Show on Sunday 29th May, just after 11:30am catch us on iplayer.